We’re back for the 2015 season!

 A resumption of geophysical survey

-Güzin Eren, Kyle Egerer, Manny Moss, Dan Plekhov
+Güzin Eren, Kyle Egerer, Manny Moss, and Dan Plekhov

 By introducing a weak electrical current into the ground between probes moved at set intervals along a zigzag pattern, the technique allows us to distinguish stone walls from other man-made and natural features with differing levels of resistance to the flow of electricity.
 So far this season we’ve successfully surveyed 50 survey grids – 2 hectares!
 Until very soon, the 2015 Kaymakçı Geophysics team!!